danieltkach/danieltkach/README.md

 ![image](https://user-images.githubusercontent.com/70539591/119894766-6386e200-bf13-11eb-99e2-b9e951bf5aa9.png)

 ### Technologies:
-- React, SASS, Node.js, MongoDB, Leaflet.
+- React, SASS, Leaflet, Node.js, MongoDB.

 ---
-## PersonalizedVideo
+## Personalized Video (for bonsaifilms.com)
 The application creates a personalized animation based on a clients data file which the user loads up.
 It works with Lottie API to handle the personalization along with the audio syncronization, and it makes use of the OAuth Gmail API to send emails on behalf of the user.
 I developed both the frontend and backend as a freelance project to a Chilean video producer company called "Bonsai Films".